Anju15Chauhan/Anju15Chauhan/README.md

 - ⚡ Fun fact: I love reading mystery novels and have a collection of over 200 books.

 ### Projects and Contributions
-- [NY House Prices Analysis]/https://github.com/anjuchauhan/ny-house-prices-analysis): An in-depth analysis of New York house prices.
+- [descriptive_stats]/Bayes'theorembasedprbltyanju.ipynb: An in-depth analysis of New York house prices.
-- [Machine Learning Models]/https://github.com/anjuchauhan/ml-models): A collection of machine learning models for various datasets.
+- [Machine Learning Models]Boston_Housing_Anju.ipynb, LinearRegression_Anju.ipynb: A collection of machine learning models for various datasets.
 - [Data Visualization]/https://github.com/anjuchauhan/data-visualization): A project showcasing various data visualization techniques using Python.

 ### Skills